AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 >[!CONTEXTUALHELP]
 >id="dataview_dataviewsinadobejourneyoptimizer"
 >title="Data views in Journey Optimizer"
->abstract="Customer Journey Analytics needs to use a connection and data view that are compatible with Adobe Journey Optimizer.
-By default, a connection and data view are automatically created for this purpose.<br/>Alternatively, you can enable this option to make this the default data view that is used in Adobe Journey Optimizer reporting.
-When enabled, all the necessary components required for Journey Optimizer are added to this data view, and all the necessary Journey Optimizer datasets are added to the connection associated with this data view."
+>abstract="Customer Journey Analytics requires a connection and data view compatible with Adobe Journey Optimizer.
+The system creates a connection and data view by default.
+Alternatively, enable this option to set this as the default data view for Adobe Journey Optimizer reporting, which adds necessary components to the data view and datasets to the connection."
 >additional-url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/integrations/ajo#connection" text="Which components and datasets are added."